This question for our Pet Doc comes from the concerned owner of a 2 year old German Shepherd named Reily.

 Thanks for the question and sorry to hear that Reily isn’t feeling well.
 It can be a tricky thing to determine the exact cause of a problem like vomiting in a dog sometimes.
 You mentioned in your question a few things that could potentially be the underlying issue.

 First, has Reily ever reacted this way during previous heat cycles?
 Many female dogs respond differently to their individual cycles but the behavior is typically consistent.
 Second, what kind of bone was in the vomit?
 This is very important.
-Dogs should NOT eat any kind of animal bones.
+Dogs should NOT eat any kind of cooked animal bones.
 They can cause obstruction, perforation of bowel, and simply generalized nausea.
+Uncooked bones are generally okay, but they can still cause problems in some dogs.
 There are too many safe and tasty dog treats out there to feed animal bones these days.
-Some dogs also don't do well with rawhide bones either.
+Some dogs also don’t do well with rawhide bones either.

 Can a Change in Diet Cause Your Dog to Vomit?